sschepanski/Power_and_Sample_Size_Calculations/README.md

 - **ReMIND-Gut**: Contains sample size and power analyses for the "ReMIND-Gut" project (*Regulating the Microbiome and Inflammation via Meditation*), a randomized controlled trial investigating the impact of meditation on short-chain fatty acids (SCFAs), inflammation, and gut-brain interactions in healthy adults.

+- **MindSpaceOne 2.0**: Contains power and sample size calculations for the "MindSpaceOne 2.0" study, a two-arm pilot trial investigating the effects of brief daily meditation on gut microbiome and psychological outcomes in healthy participants.

 Each project folder contains relevant scripts and documentation on the methodology, calculations, and results.

 ## Getting Started